-Scholé is a Greek word that means 'leisure' and the Latin word scola and English word school are both derived from this Greek word.
+Scholé is a Greek word that means ‘leisure‘ and the Latin word scola and English word school are both derived from this Greek word.
 The concept of ‘Leisure school’ or Scholé looks different to each homeschooling family depending on your priorities thus achieving requires different actions.

 Do I need to change my expectations?
 Am I asking too much (or not enough)?
 Am I providing what they need?
 Do I need to adapt the lessons to meet their needs?

 Teaching from rest keeps me focused on providing what my child needs.
 It’s not about completing a lesson or textbook.
 It’s about knowing how to provide my child with a true education.

 Finding that place of rest also means I’m not scrambling to cover a multitude of subjects.
 Every year I’m learning to minimize and focus on what’s important.

 We need to make time for beautiful things.
 With a jam-packed schedule, we lose time for those small, meaningful moments of joyful learning.
 Less really is more when it comes to education.

 Instead of offering a broad education, focus on providing a deeper education.